 6. No earlier than seventh unexcused absence.
-(Juvenile Court Intervention)

-The District will take steps to file a complaint/petition against the child and/or parent/guardian, if appropriate.
+(i) File complaint/petition against the child and/or parent/guardian, if appropriate.

 Early Warning Program

 1. Purpose: The Early Warning Program is a school /community-based program to assist public school personnel, parents, and law enforcement personnel in providing for early intervention for children and youth who are truant or in danger of becoming truant.
 A child is truant if no explanation is provided for absences or the child is absent for reasons other than those recognized as excusable.